 When is the next launch?

-Our next Earth Rise mission, the Conestoga Flight, is scheduled to launch October 20, 2014, our next Earth Orbit mission in Q4 2014, our next Luna Service mission in 2015-2016, and our first deep space misson in 2016.
+Our next Earth Orbit mission is scheduled for launch in Q4 2014, our next Luna Service mission in 2015-2016, and our first deep space misson in 2016.

 Follow us on Facebook

 where we keep you informed of the latest launch news.

 Are friends and family permitted to view the launch?